Muhammed Saadulah: Politics

 Elections to the third Reformed council were held in November, 1926, and Saadulla was returned from his constituency by large majority.
 He was re-appointed as a Minister.
 The honour of Knighthood was conferred on him in 1928.
 The following year, Sir Egbert Laurie Lucas Hammond, Governor of Assam invited him to join his Executive Council, as a member for a term of five years.

-After eleven years at Shillong, and disenchanted with Assam politics, he felt that it was time for him to make a move.
+After eleven years at Shillong, and disenchanted with Assam politics, Saadula felt that it was time for him to make a move.
 Opportunity was at hand, Sir John Anderson, Governor of Bengal, had personally offered him a High Court Judgeship.
-Sir Syed Muhammad Saadulla went to Calcutta in 1935.
+Saadulla went to Calcutta in 1935.
 Much to his dismay, Sir Harold Darbyshire, the Chief Justice, pointed out that he could not be appointed as a Judge for want of requisite experience of ten years of continuous practice at the Bar.
 In an effort to assuage his profound disappointment, he was appointed as a Government Pleader with an assurance of elevation to the Bench within a reasonable period.

 The lure of politics combined with tremendous pressure by former colleagues was too strong for him.
 A General Election, under the Government of India Act., 1935, was being held in February, 1937.
 Saadulla returned to Assam and was elected to the Legislative Assembly.
-The Governor invited him to form the Ministry.
-It was his inestimable good fortune that he was premier of Assam.
-With a depressed interruptions, for nine years, a deeply religious man, he supported political and social creed with uncompromising integrity.
+The Governor invited him to form the Ministry and he became premier of Assam.
 He headed the Coalition Ministry from 1 April 1937 to 10 September 1938 and from 17 November 1939 to 25 December 1941 and again from 24 August 1942 to 11 February 1946.
-There were turbulent years in Assam politics and blessed with sturdy constitution, he performed with exemplary courage the onerous task with devotion and enthusiasm and generosity.
-In every public duty, he held the interest of the people of Assam foremost in his heart.
+These were turbulent years in Assam politics but he performed the onerous task with devotion, enthusiasm and generosity.
 The honour of Knight Commander of the Order of the Indian Empire (KCIE) was conferred upon him on 1 January 1946.